Concept-Based Dictionary Learning for Inference-Time Safety in Vision Language Action Models

 Existing defenses for LLMs and VLMs transfer poorly to embodied VLAs.
-Post-training alignment methods such as SFT, RLHF, and DPO~\citep{lu2024semantic,dai2023safe,liu2024enhancing,fu2025short,fu2023theoretical} demand large safety datasets and repeated fine-tuning impractical given scarce VLA data, on-robot resource limits, and risks of overfitting.
-Output- and input-side filtering~\citep{kim2024robust,hu2024gradient,zhang2024parden,robey2023smoothllm,nasir2013semantic,wang2025selfdefend} can flag jailbreak artifacts but fail against explicit unsafe instructions.
-Prompt-based hardening~\citep{wang2025protect} shows the opposite trade-off: it helps with explicit unsafe tasks but remains fragile to jailbreaks.
-Even the latest VLA-specific defenses~\citep{zhang2025safevla} retain these drawbacks; fine-tuning continues to be resource-intensive, and prompt-based strategies provide minimal robustness.
+Post training alignment methods such as SFT, RLHF, and DPO~\citep{lu2024semantic,dai2023safe,liu2024enhancing,fu2025short,fu2023theoretical} demand large safety datasets and repeated fine tuning impractical given scarce VLA data, on robot resource limits, and risks of overfitting.
+Output and input side filtering~\citep{kim2024robust,hu2024gradient,zhang2024parden,robey2023smoothllm,nasir2013semantic,wang2025selfdefend} can flag jailbreak artifacts but fail against explicit unsafe instructions.
+Prompt based hardening~\citep{wang2025protect} shows the opposite trade-off: it helps with explicit unsafe tasks but remains fragile to jailbreaks.
+Even the latest VLA-specific defenses~\citep{zhang2025safevla} retain these drawbacks; fine tuning continues to be resource-intensive, and prompt based strategies provide minimal robustness.
 In sum, current methods are fragmented: each family covers only one side of the threat spectrum, leaving no unified defense that can handle both explicit unsafe instructions and jailbreaks before unsafe intent propagates into execution.

-This unmet need motivates our approach: to design a unified, representation-level defense that neutralizes unsafe intent, regardless of whether it originates from explicit harmful instructions or adversarial jailbreaks.
-Unlike LLMs or VLMs, where the semantic concept space is vast and open-ended, embodied VLAs operate within a bounded action space constrained by physics and embodiment.
-As a result, the set of truly unsafe concepts is {\bf extremely small compared to the wide range of benign tasks} e.g., handing a knife to a child or placing a gasoline container on a stove.
-This structural asymmetry makes VLAs uniquely amenable to representation-level defenses: by identifying and bounding a safe region in latent space, we can constrain activations to remain within safe limits.
-Our method operationalizes this idea by constructing a concept dictionary and applying coefficient-level interventions, thereby neutralizing unsafe activations from both explicit and adversarial sources.
+This unmet need motivates a unified representation level defense for embodied VLA safety.
+Unlike open domain LLMs or VLMs, embodied VLAs operate in physics constrained action spaces, so the set of truly unsafe concepts is small relative to the space of benign tasks.
+This structural asymmetry renders embodied VLAs uniquely amenable to targeted control in latent space.
+SAFE-Dict operationalizes this idea by constructing a concept dictionary from intermediate activations, decomposing hidden states into interpretable concept coefficients, and attenuating unsafe components through coefficient-level intervention.
+This yields a unified defense against both explicit harmful instructions and adversarial jailbreaks.